k8s-platform-hub/hello-react-native/README.md

 Custom microservices
 ---------
 - Sometimes you might need to add new microservices/APIs as per your requirements.
-In such cases, you can deploy your microservices with hasura using git push or docker.
+In such cases, you can deploy your microservices with Hasura using git push or docker.
 - This quickstart comes with one such custom microservice written in nodejs using the express framework.
 Check it out in action at https://api.cluster-name.hasura-app.io .
 Currently, it just returns a "Hello-React" at that endpoint.
 - This microservice is in the microservices folder of the project directory.
 You can add your custom microservice there.
 - In case you want to use another language/framework for your custom microservice.
 Take a look at our docs to see how you can add a new custom microservice.